 The most obvious trigger for regret when you bring an onshore remote service provider into the fold is the potential that they can’t deliver on the services promised.
 If they feel they’re involved in the company’s future yet can’t come through on the KPI’s guaranteed, you have a real issue on your hands.
 They may be nice people and all, but if they can’t do the job promised, you now face an uncomfortable separation ahead.
 All of that said, you may find that an onshore remote team is precisely what you had hoped and more, and eventually choose to bring them in as full-time employees.
 This onshore remote route to outsourcing indeed is a double-edged sword.

 The more traditional and cost-friendly approach to remote outsourcing is the offshore approach.
 It’s more straightforward but also tends to be more limited in potential upside.
 These business relationships are most often defined by Service Level Agreements that put clear parameters on the extent of the professional relationship between a remote team and recipient.

-These remote teams deliver the services asked of them, and little else.
-The pros of this arrangement are very real, as these services tend to be more cost-effective.
+These remote teams deliver services asked for them, and little else.
+The pros of this arrangement are genuine, as these services tend to be more cost-effective.
 The employees are likely to be more focused on clearly-defined tasks with little confusion or uncertainty about any expanded role within the company.
-While they’re still going to feel obligated to maintain high quality of work to deliver on their promises, maintain the professional relationship, and strengthen their own reputations, the company won’t have to spend undue time meeting with the remote team members.
+While they’re still going to feel obligated to maintain the high quality of work to deliver on their promises, keep the professional relationship, and strengthen their reputations, the company won’t have to spend excessive time meeting with the remote team members.
 Also, the person or business paying for the service won’t feel any pressure to bring them into the company’s in-office culture.
 The business relationship is clear, and it’s limited to a contractually defined status: service provider, service recipient, end of story.

 A Matter of Preference